scriby/asyncblock/README.md

 When asyncblock encounters an error, it will both throw it and call the errorCallback.
 Throwing the error will abort the current flow, and prevent the callback(null, contents) code from executing.

+## Concurrency

+Both fibers, and this module, do not increase concurrency in nodejs.
+There is still only one thread.
+It just changes how the code can be written to manage the asynchronous control flow.